 Around a dozen of the Borrelia species are known to cause Lyme disease (also called borreliosis).
 All are transmitted by ticks.
-Four species, B. burgdorferi, B. afzelii, B. garinii, and B. bavariensis cause the majority of human disease in Europe, whereas only a single species, B. burgdorferi, causes Lyme disease in the United States [R].
+Four species, B. burgdorferi, B. afzelii, B. garinii, and B. bavariensis cause the majority of human disease in Europe, whereas two species, B. burgdorferi and B. mayonii, cause Lyme disease in the United States .

 Small mammals (like mice) and birds are reservoirs/carriers of Lyme disease.
-Humans accidental hosts [R].
+Humans are accidental hosts .

-Lyme disease is the most common vector-borne disease in the US, Europe and Northern Asia [R].
+Lyme disease is the most common vector-borne disease in the US, Europe and Northern Asia .

 There are about 85,000 cases reported each year in Europe.
-However, this number is also largely underestimated, as many infections go undiagnosed [R].
+However, this number may also be largely underestimated, as many infections go undiagnosed .

 The risk of Lyme disease is related to tick abundance and exposure.
-Therefore you are more likely to get infected if you [R]:
+Therefore you are more likely to get infected if you :